AP® English Literature Score Calculator 2026

 What is the Average AP English Literature Score?

-• Poetry analysis is often the most challenging essay for students
+• Poetry analysis is still often one of the most challenging essay types for students

-• Students who read literary fiction extensively throughout the year score higher
+• Students who read literary fiction extensively throughout the year usually perform better on both the MCQ and Essay 3

 📐 Why Are AP English Literature Scores Curved?